KjellConnelly/react-native-rate/README.md

 #### iOS Specific:

 Users using iOS 10.3 and above can now use `SKStoreReviewController` to open a Rating Alert right from within their app.
 There are a few gotchas to using this ReviewController though:
-- Users can only rate the app 1-5 stars.
-They cannot write a review.
+- Users are first presented with a pop up allowing them to choose 1-5 stars.
+If they give a numerical rating, the pop up will allow them to then write a review.
+They can cancel at any time, leaving you with either nothing, a rating, or a rating and review.
 - To prevent annoying popups, Apple decides whether or not you can display it, and they do not offer a callback to let you know if it was displayed or not.
 It is limited to being shown 3-4 times per year.
 - If you do want this ReviewController to show up, we wrote a little hack to see if it worked, and if it doesn't, we just open the App Store (using the optional for all devices pre-iOS10.3).
 Hopefully this hack continues to work, and hopefully Apple updates the API so we don't have to use this hack.
 - If you set `options.preferInApp = true`, the popup will happen on appropriate devices the first time you call it after the app is open.
 The hack used checks the number of windows the application has.
 For some reason, when the inapp window is dismissed, it is still on the stack.
 So if you try it again, the popup will appear (if it is 3 or less times you've done it this year), but after a short delay, the App Store will open too.